-When Control file upload (with inspection) is set as the Session Control type in the Cloud App Security session policy, Conditional Access App Control prevents a user from uploading a file per the policy's file filters.
+When Control file upload (with inspection) is set as the Session Control type in the Defender for Cloud Apps session policy, Conditional Access App Control prevents a user from uploading a file per the policy's file filters.
 When an upload event is recognized, Conditional Access App Control intervenes in real time to determine whether the file is sensitive and needs protection.
 If the file has sensitive data and doesn't have a proper label, the file upload is blocked.

 Block malware on upload

-When Control file upload (with inspection) is set as the Session Control type and Malware Detection is set as the Inspection Method in the Cloud App Security session policy, Conditional Access App Control prevents a user from uploading a file in real time if malware is detected.
+When Control file upload (with inspection) is set as the Session Control type and Malware Detection is set as the Inspection Method in the Defender for Cloud Apps session policy, Conditional Access App Control prevents a user from uploading a file in real time if malware is detected.
 Files are scanned using the Microsoft threat intelligence engine.